 In 1970, Ford made a notable comment as the House considered charges against Supreme Court Justice William O. Douglas for alleged financial improprieties that were never proven.

-“An impeachable offense is whatever a majority of the House of Representatives considers it to be at a given moment in history,” Ford said, in a blunt statement that is part of an on-going debate over the process.
+“An impeachable offense is whatever a majority of the House of Representatives considers it to be at a given moment in history,” Ford said.